 Slanderers – ‘It is a curious trait of human nature that most people would rather repeat and hear a malicious tale than one to someone’s credit.
 It is no bad resolution to make up our minds to say nothing at all about people if we cannot find anything good to say.’
 (DSB)

-‘The two negatives, ‘not slanders or addicted to much wine’, point to the attendant dangers of indulging the Cretan penchant for idleness, 1:12.’
+‘The two negatives, ‘not slanders or addicted to much wine’, point to the attendant dangers of indulging the Cretan penchant for idleness, Tit 1:12.’
 (Wilson)

-They can train the younger women – ‘There is a great need to every congregation for the ministry of mature women…They can share their wisdom and experience with the rising generation, prepare brides for their wedding, and later advise them about parenthood.’
+They will train the younger women – ‘There is a great need to every congregation for the ministry of mature women…They can share their wisdom and experience with the rising generation, prepare brides for their wedding, and later advise them about parenthood.’
 (Stott)

 ‘Sometimes it would seem that the only gift experience gives to some is that of pouring cold water on the plans and dreams of others.
 It is a Christian duty ever to use experience to guide and encourage, and not to daunt and discourage.’
 (DSB)